Pulmonary Arterial Hypertension

 - Pulmonary function tests (PFTs) help healthcare providers learn how well your body uses oxygen.
 You breathe into a mouthpiece connected to a machine.
 The machine measures how much air you breathe in and out over a certain amount of time.
 PFTs help your healthcare providers decide the best treatment for you.

 - A ventilation and perfusion (VQ) scan takes pictures of your lungs.
 During the perfusion part of the test, contrast liquid will be given through an IV.
 This liquid helps the blood flow in your lungs show up clearly on the monitor.
 During the ventilation part, you will breathe in a medical gas.
 Pictures will be taken to see how well your lungs take in oxygen.
 Tell a healthcare provider if you have ever had an allergic reaction to contrast liquid.

 How is PAH treated?

-There is no known cure for PAH.
-The goals of treatment are to improve your condition and stop it from getting worse.
+PAH cannot be cured.
+The goals of treatment are to improve your health and stop PAH from getting worse.
 You may need any of the following:

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.